-- Installation of signage that includes recognition of Wadawurrung Country and uses Wadawurrung language to identify places; - Conduct Wadawurrung cultural and heritage awareness training for the community and Council; - Conduct a Wadawurrung cultural and heritage review/assessment; and - Bull ring tree planting work.
+- Ganes Reserve investigations and de-silting works; - Installation of signage that includes recognition of Wadawurrung Country and uses Wadawurrung language to identify places;

+- Conduct Wadawurrung cultural and heritage awareness training for the community and Council; - Conduct a Wadawurrung cultural and heritage review/assessment; and - Bull ring planting and wayfinding.

-Service Indicator Actual 2021-22 Forecast Actual 2022-23 Budget 2023-24 Note Waste collection Waste diversion 56% 58% 60% 1
+Service Indicator Actual 2021-22 Forecast Actual 2022-23 Budget 2023-24 Note Waste collection Waste diversion 56% 58% 60% 1 the table at the end of section 2.5 explains the calculation of Service Performance Outcome Indicators.